ophub/amlogic-s9xxx-armbian/documents/README.md

 ### 12.3 How to Restore the Original Android TV System

-The Android TV system on the device is usually backed up and restored using `armbian-ddbr`.
+Back up and restore the Android TV system using `armbian-ddbr`.

-In addition, the Android system can also be flashed into eMMC using the method of flashing via a cable.
-The download image of the Android system can be found in [Tools](https://github.com/ophub/kernel/releases/tag/tools).
+Alternatively, flash the Android system to eMMC via USB cable.
+Android system images are available in [Tools](https://github.com/ophub/kernel/releases/tag/tools).

 #### 12.3.1 Backup and Restore Using Armbian-ddbr

-We recommend that before you install the Armbian system on a brand new box, you first backup the original Android TV system that came with the box.
-This is in case you need to restore the system later.
-Boot the Armbian system from `TF/SD/USB`, input the `armbian-ddbr` command, and then enter `b` when prompted to back up the system.
-The backup file is stored in `/ddbr/BACKUP-arm-64-emmc.img.gz`, please download and save it.
-To restore the Android TV system, upload the backup file to the same path on the `TF/SD/USB` device, enter the `armbian-ddbr` command, and then enter `r` when prompted to restore the system.
+Before installing Armbian on a new device, back up the original Android TV system in case restoration is needed later.
+Boot Armbian from `TF/SD/USB`, run `armbian-ddbr`, and enter `b` when prompted to create a backup.
+The backup is saved to `/ddbr/BACKUP-arm-64-emmc.img.gz` — download and keep it in a safe location.
+To restore, upload the backup file to the same path on the `TF/SD/USB` device, run `armbian-ddbr`, and enter `r` when prompted.

 #### 12.3.2 Recovering using Amlogic Flashing Tool

-- Generally, if you can boot from USB by reinserting the power supply, you can just reinstall.
-Try it multiple times if necessary.
+- If the device can still boot from USB after reinserting the power supply, simply reinstall.
+Retry multiple times if necessary.

-- If the screen is black after connecting to a monitor and you can't boot from USB, you'll need to short-circuit initialize the box.
-First, restore the box to the original Android system, and then reinstall the Armbian system.
-Download the [amlogic_usb_burning_tool](https://github.com/ophub/kernel/releases/tag/tools) recovery tool and install it.
-Prepare a [USB double male data cable](https://user-images.githubusercontent.com/68696949/159267576-74ad69a5-b6fc-489d-b1a6-0f8f8ff28634.png) and a [paperclip](https://user-images.githubusercontent.com/68696949/159267790-38cf4681-6827-4cb6-86b2-19c7f1943342.png).
+- If the screen remains black and the device cannot boot from USB, a short-circuit recovery is required.
+First restore the original Android system, then reinstall Armbian.
+Download and install the [amlogic_usb_burning_tool](https://github.com/ophub/kernel/releases/tag/tools) recovery tool.
+Prepare a [USB male-to-male cable](https://user-images.githubusercontent.com/68696949/159267576-74ad69a5-b6fc-489d-b1a6-0f8f8ff28634.png) and a [paperclip](https://user-images.githubusercontent.com/68696949/159267790-38cf4681-6827-4cb6-86b2-19c7f1943342.png).

-- Taking x96max+ as an example, confirm the location of the [short-circuit point](https://user-images.githubusercontent.com/68696949/110590933-67785300-81b3-11eb-9860-986ef35dca7d.jpg) on the box's motherboard, and download the box's [Android TV system package](https://github.com/ophub/kernel/releases/tag/tools).
-Android TV systems and corresponding short-circuit point diagrams for other common devices can also be [downloaded and viewed here](https://github.com/ophub/kernel/releases/tag/tools).
+- Using x96max+ as an example, locate the [short-circuit point](https://user-images.githubusercontent.com/68696949/110590933-67785300-81b3-11eb-9860-986ef35dca7d.jpg) on the motherboard and download the [Android TV system package](https://github.com/ophub/kernel/releases/tag/tools).
+Android TV system images and short-circuit point diagrams for other common devices are also [available here](https://github.com/ophub/kernel/releases/tag/tools).

 ```shell
 Operating method: